mherchel/herchel.com/src/blog/grid/index.md

 }
 ```

+### Magic Lines

+When defining named areas, CSS Grid will give you some named lines for free!

 ## Developer Tooling for CSS Grid

 Both Chrome and Firefox have developer tools support for CSS Grid.
 When hovering your mouse above the grid container, both browser's developer tools will highlight the track and the lines of the grid.
 Firefox's developer tools have a leg up, though, because you can toggle on and off the highlighting by clicking on a *grid icon* that appears next to the `display: grid;` declaration.
 With Chrome's developer tools, you have to keep your mouse highlighted above the element in order to view the tracks and lines.